Please email me with any additional questions you might have, which are not answered below. It will help me to keep this page updated for everyone.

 Could not disagree with you more.
 Any CTA, hedge fund, wealth manager or private banker would charge you much, much more.
 Granted, you will be doing the work yourself.
 But the hard part is not in the execution, that should take you no more than a few minutes in total per week.
 The hard part is in the timing and here you will have someone much better that you can possibly find out there on your side.
 Naturally if you have a tiny account, it is a lot of money.
 But this service was not designed for people with tiny accounts.

 No, I don't have the time to administer that.
-But for people who wish to see what and when I post, I will upload on a quarterly basis all the tweets on the Broker Statements page.
-That way you can download everything: the tweets, the broker statements and the resulting performance.
-Better than a time limited free trial, as you can see a much longer timeline.
+But for people who wish to see what and when I post, I do upload on a quarterly basis all the tweets, so you can review them at leisure.